edgexfoundry/edgex-cli/README.md

 $ git clone https://github.com/edgexfoundry-holding/edgex-cli
 ```

-*A current bug prevents usage with go mod.
-The workaround is to download in go path and to build/install with GO111MODULE=off.
-This bug is described in [issue #26](https://github.com/edgexfoundry-holding/edgex-cli/issues/26). make install and make build work.*
+*A bug described in [issue #26](https://github.com/edgexfoundry-holding/edgex-cli/issues/26) is solved through the use of the replace directive.
+This fix, however, can be erased when using go tidy and some other go commands. make install and make build work.*

 * Install the CLI: